[Coronavirus] Russia's top coronavirus 'fake news' stories

 Already a member?

-But some of the lies have "real-world consequences" that are hard to ignore.
+But some of the lies had "real-world consequences" that were hard to ignore.

 "Scientists: coronavirus is weapon of biological warfare" on Russian website sputniknews.com was the top bogus story with 11,210 shares on social media platform Facebook.